kenjdavidson/kenjdavidson/README.md

 #### [Stack Overflow](https://stackoverflow.com/users/4196620/kendavidson)

-I've been attempting to get more inolved on Stack.
+I've been attempting to get more involved on Stack (although I'm not sure how I feel about it in general).
 On top of being able to assist others with their issues, it's a great platform for continuing my own development journey with a lot of languages and frameworks.
-Try not to down vote me too much!